RWD124/Mandelbrot-Set/README.md

 I think you might need FileIO too.
 These can be installed with

-import Pkg; Pkg.add(["Colors", "CUDA", "ColorTypes", "ProgressBars", "Adapt", "VideoIO", FileIO])
+import Pkg; Pkg.add(["Colors", "CUDA", "ColorTypes", "ProgressBars", "Adapt", "VideoIO", "FileIO"])

 Then just julia Mandelbrot_Set_Cuda_Video.jl
 And it will start to make the video using a Nvidia GPU asuming you have the right drivers for that card.